dell/csm-docs/content/docs/replication/deployment/powermax.md

   replication.storage.dell.com/remoteClusterID: "cluster-1"
 ```

-After figuring out how storage classes would look like you just need to go and apply them to
-your Kubernetes clusters with `kubectl`.
+After creating storage class YAML files, they must be applied to your Kubernetes clusters with `kubectl`.

 #### Storage Class Creation With repctl

 `repctl` can simplify storage class creation by creating a pair of mirrored storage classes in both clusters
 (using a single storage class configuration) in one command.

-To create storage classes with `repctl` you need to fill up the config with necessary information.
+To create storage classes with `repctl` you need to fill the config with necessary information.
 You can find an example [here](https://github.com/dell/csm-replication/blob/main/repctl/examples/powermax_example_values.yaml), copy it, and modify it to your needs.

-If you open this example you can see a lot of similar fields and parameters you can modify in the storage class.
+If you open this example you can see similar fields and parameters to what was seen in manual storage class creation.

-Let's use the same example from manual installation and see how config would look like
+Let's use the same example from manual installation and see what its repctl config file would look like:
 ```yaml
 sourceClusterID: "cluster-1"
 targetClusterID: "cluster-2"